- If Windows 10 switches the keyboard language automatically it can be extremely annoying and counterproductive.

 1. Preliminary fixes

-- Change default language to one of the others you get, and reboot your computer, then change it back to the language you want to use and reboot again
+- Change the default language to one of the others you get, and reboot your computer, then change it back to the language you want to use and reboot again.

-- Avoid clicking SHIFT+ALT while using your computer as this creates a hotkey and can cause Windows 10 switches keyboard language on its own error
+- Avoid clicking SHIFT+ALT while using your computer as this creates a hotkey and can cause the Windows 10 switches keyboard language on its own error.

 2. Set a different input method